wagdav/thewagner.net/content/2020-02-29-Parallel-mindset.markdown

 a programming system where the actual execution strategy would depend on multiple factors:

-* for small `n` the execution is sequential
+* For small `n` execute sequentially.
-* for large `n` split the range among multiple processors, then merge the results
+* For large `n` split the range among multiple processors, then merge the results.
-* push some parts of the computation to the GPU
+* Push some parts of the computation to the GPU.
-* send the computation to a massively parallel super-computer
+* Send the computation to a massively parallel super-computer.

 In general, operations cannot be parallelized arbitrarily.
 To allow for such flexible runtime behavior we must enrich our programs with hints to the